Death and state funeral of Richard Nixon: Funeral service

 The service was officiated by the Reverend Billy Graham, a friend of Richard Nixon's, who called him "one of the most misunderstood men, and I think he was one of the greatest men of the century."
 Eulogies were delivered by Graham, Henry Kissinger, Senator Bob Dole, California Governor Pete Wilson and President Clinton.
 Dole could not hold back his tears at the end of his speech.

 Following the service, Nixon was buried beside his wife; Pat had died on June 22, 1993.
 They are buried only steps away from Richard Nixon's birthplace and boyhood home.

-His funeral also marked the last major public appearance of former President Ronald Reagan, whose Alzheimer's disease was announced in November later that year.
+It was Reagan's last major public appearance; his diagnosis of Alzheimer's disease was announced later that year.
 Reagan would become the next former president to die, ten years later, on June 5, 2004.